-While there may be endless reasons why your Austin home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are quite common.
-Knowing what they are may clarify what a technician is referring to when they address the options for correcting the problem.
+Although there are potentially hundreds of reasons why your Austin home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are most common.
+Knowing what they are may clarify what a technician means when they address the options for fixing the problem.
 Here are the 5 most common problems that may cause your air conditioning system to break down.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

-Improper, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
+Improper, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
 Bad wiring may stop the system from getting power or can pop the circuit breaker.

 - Your Air Conditioner is Low on refrigerant

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air inside your air conditioning system. depleting levels of refrigerant usually will suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that means there is a leak.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air in your air conditioning system. depleting levels of refrigerant may indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that insinuates there is a leak.
 All refrigerant leaks should be found and repaired.
 To learn about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.

 - Outside AC fan is not turning